-It’s spring — and for some of us, it’s also allergy season.
+For some of us, the warmer weather also means it’s allergy season.
 If tree pollen is your trigger you may have already starting sniffling.
-The season usually starts at the end of March/beginning of April and pollen counts in Southern Ontario, in particular, are already high notes Dr. Susan Waserman.
+The season usually starts at the end of March/beginning of April, according to Dr. Susan Waserman.

 Waserman works at Hamilton’s McMaster University specializing in Allergy Clinical Immunology.
 Monitoring pollen reports is part of the job.
 She’s been treating patients of all ages, for all types of allergies for more than 25 years.

 TARA LOSINSKI: Have you ever suffered an allergy yourself?

 SUSAN WASERMAN: Oh my goodness, yes.
 That’s what drove me to this field.
 [Laughs] I’m a long-standing tree, grass and ragweed allergic rhinitis sufferer and that’s what got me interested.
 And over the years, with better treatments, proper treatment — I was on allergy shots — I stayed well.
 And it’s an interesting field because it’s evolving.
 Some of the advise I gave years ago has been turned on its head — especially in the area of food and in the area of pets in the home.
 But a lot of the messages have stayed consistent: If you’ve got an established allergy, you need to avoid for the most part.